|

 Some aboriginal singers at the pier.

-From above the hill you can see Lalu Island, a sacred Island to the Thao Tribe.
-I though the boat ride would take us there, but I guess it is off limits.
+From above the hill, you can see Lalu Island, a sacred Island to the Thao Tribe.
+I thought the boat ride would take us there, but it is off-limits.
+Check out our full guide to Lalu Island here.

 I don't know what kind of flower this is, but it made for a nice photo.